 - Tamarind substitute: Use an equal amount of lemon juice or 1 teaspoon of vinegar instead of tamarind.

-- Marination time: For best flavor, marinate the fish in the masala for at least 30 minutes to 1 hour in the refrigerator.
+- Marination time: For the best flavor, marinate the fish in the masala for at least 30 minutes to 1 hour in the refrigerator.
 After marinating, coat the fish with rava and shallow fry.

 - Fish frying tips: Make sure the oil is hot but not smoking.
 If the oil is too hot, the fish will burn on the outside and stay uncooked inside.
+Reduce the heat if the pan is too hot while frying the next batch.

-- Cooking method: I usually shallow fry the fish at home, but you can deep fry it if you prefer.
+- Cooking method: I usually shallow-fry the fish at home, but you can deep fry it if you prefer.

 Recipe FAQs